wahyuandhikarizaldi/Telegram-Bot-File-RSA/README.md

 ## How the bot works?
 - /add <url> will encrypt the url then add it to the database
-- /get <code> will get the specified url, encrypt it, then send it to the client.
+- /get <"code"> will get the specified url, encrypt it, then send it to the client.